NiloyKumarKundu/NiloyKumarKundu/README.md

 [![LinkedIn Connect](http://img.shields.io/badge/%20-Connect-black?color=14171A&labelColor=212121&logo=linkedin&logoColor=ffffff)](https://www.linkedin.com/in/niloykk)    [![Facebook Follow](http://img.shields.io/badge/%20-Connect-black?color=14171A&labelColor=1976d2&logo=facebook&logoColor=ffffff)](https://www.facebook.com/NiloyKK)

-As you can already know my name, I am going through this.
-Currently, I am studing at "United International University" in the department of Computer Science and Engeneering.
-On my university and also outside from my university, what I have learned, all those things are categorised in the repositories.
-I have completed some projects.
-But personally I love to solve problems, love to learn the different way of solving problems.
+As you have already knew my name, I am going through this.
+Currently, I am studying at "United International University" in the department of Computer Science and Engineering.
+In my university and also outside of my university, what I have learned, those things are categorised in these repositories.
+I have done some projects.
+But personally, I love to solve problems, love to learn the different ways of solving problems.
 Thank you :smile:

 ![Niloy Kumar Kundu's github stats](https://github-readme-stats.vercel.app/api?username=niloykumarkundu&show_icons=true&theme=gotham) ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=niloykumarkundu&layout=compact&theme=gotham)